These guidelines are required for everyone seeking a spot on a Grim raid team. Anyone who fails to maintain all of these guidelines may be replaced.

 - All gear items enchanted with level and class appropriate enchants, including any profession-based enchants.

-- The Grim use Mumble for voice communication.
-Each raid member is required to be in Mumble for the duration of raids.
+- The Grim use Discord for voice communication.
+Each raid member is required to be in voice chat for the duration of raids.

 - Each raid member is required to utilize the addon Deadly Boss Mods (or similar) for raid warnings.